What is Skin Cancer

 The most common types of skin cancer include these three:

-• Melanoma is a skin cancer type that begins in the pigment cells, called melanocytes.
+- Melanoma is a skin cancer type that begins in the pigment cells, called melanocytes.
 Melanocytes are scattered among the basal cells and make melanin, the pigment that colors your skin.
 Melanoma is considered a more serious skin cancer type because it is more likely to spread than the much more common basal cell or squamous cell carcinomas.
-Learn more about this cancer type in our dedicated section on Melanoma

 For less common skin cancer types, it’s especially important to seek diagnosis and treatment from experienced cancer specialists.
-Some of these rare skin cancers include:
+Roswell Park's expert team also treats these rare cancer types:

 Learn more ways to prevent skin cancer and know the warning signs of a changing mole or spot on your body.